 There were some really good sessions this year.
 I particularly enjoyed Rajat Ojha’s Post Mortem of their upcoming game SNS.
 It was a simple talk of What they did in order to invest in views on youtube, How they did it and what did or did not work for them.
 I wish them luck for the launch and with their new games.

-The NGDC ended quite well with a great meeting with Ian Livingstone.
+The important market research at Melbourne ended quite well with a great meeting with Ian Livingstone.
 I demoed our upcoming game to him and he seemed to think it had potential (YAY!!!)
 As you can see, it was very Heart Warming. :) On the other hand, as for the new age digital marketers, SEMRush is one of the latest yet quite a mature product aiming to provide some of the most accurate and useful marketing metrics, although there are also other tools that help you online.
 However, people are now finding SEMrush Alternative to make it easier.

 OMG.
 A poorly coded flash game.
 You don’t get to see to many of those ever since flixel/FlashPunk has been around.
 However after much persistence and few days of bonded labor I have finally come up with a deliverable.
 It may not be the best versus game you ever played , but I’m pretty sure you guys enjoyed button mashing on your clicky sounding keyboard.